miso-lims/miso-lims/docs/user_manual/general_navigation.md

 ---

 {% assign sub = 1 %}
+{% include userman-heading.md section=page.section sub=sub title="Home Screen" %}
+The Home Screen or Home Page is the main page of MISO, and contains [widgets](#home-screen-widgets) and links to other areas of MISO.
+To get to the Home Screen, click on either the MISO logo or the "Home" tab, both in the top left corner of all MISO pages.

+{% include userman-toplink.md %}

+{% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Home Screen Widgets" %}

 {% assign figure = 1 %}